UAW breaks pattern of adding factories to strikes on Fridays, says more plants could come any time

 The strikes started with one assembly plant from each company.
 The union later added 38 parts warehouses at GM and Stellantis, and then one assembly factory each from Ford and GM.
 The UAW then made a surprise move on Wednesday, escalating the strikes by adding a huge Ford pickup truck and SUV plant in Kentucky.

 About 33,700 workers are on strike against the companies.
-Analysts say parts supply companies, especially smaller ones without a lot of cash reserves, will be squeezed as the strikes go on.
+Analysts say parts supply companies, especially smaller ones without a lot of cash reserves, will be squeezed as the strikes goes on.

 The head of Ford’s combustion engine vehicle unit said Thursday that the company had reached its limit for the amount of money it will spend to reach a deal with the union.